zealoct/blog-octopress/source/_posts/2014-03-03-ios-security.markdown

 There are two kinds of processors, *application processor* and *Secure Enclave*.

 **What is Secure Enclave?**
-A coprocessor fabricated in the Apple A7 chip, has ITS OWN *secure boot* (detail?) and *personalized software update*, *encrypted memory* and *hardware random number generator*.
+A coprocessor fabricated in the Apple A7 chip, has ITS OWN *secure boot* and *personalized software update*, *encrypted memory* and *hardware random number generator*.

 **What does Secure Enclave do?**
 It provides all cryptographic operations for Data Protection key management and maintains the integrity of Data Protection, it is also responsible for processing fingerprint data, determining if there is a match, and enabling access or purchase on behalf of the user.

-**Communication with app processor?** Through interrupt-driven mailbox and shared memory data buffers.
+**How Secure Enclave communicate with app processor?**
+Through interrupt-driven mailbox and shared memory data buffers.

-Each Secure Enclave is provisioned during fabrication with its own UID (Unique ID), not known to Apple, not accessible to other parts of the system.
+Each Secure Enclave is provisioned during fabrication with its own *UID (Unique ID)*, not known to Apple, not accessible to other parts of the system.
 Note that this UID is NOT SAME with that fused into application processor.

 Create an ephemeral key tangled with UID to encrypt Secure Enclave's portion of the device's memory space.

 Data saved to file system by Secure Enclave is encrypted with a key tangled with UID and an anti-replay counter.
-(Q:how to know the key for decryption?)

 > The session key exchange uses AES key wrapping with both sides providing a random key that establishes the session key and uses AES-CCM transport encryption